 I know it feels good to get that break from dealing with your hair every day but you canNOT leave your weave in to infinity and beyond!

-If it’s about funds and it’s just that you’re trying to save money or simply trying to get your money’s worth by rocking that weave with the good Brazilian Remy for six months, try to think about that before investing in and installing the style.
-A six-month weave (and I’m talking ’bout you haven’t had a tightening or nothin anywhere during that time!) or any style left in that long is not healthy.
+If you’re trying to save money or simply trying to get your money’s worth by rocking that weave for six months, think about that before investing in the style.
+A six-month weave with no maintenance or any style left in that long is not healthy.
+And not cute!

 The moral of the story: